-The D-Link SharePortTM Plus technology will allow you to connect a multi-function printer (MFP), scanner, or USB storage device to your DIR-645L or other SharePortTM Plus enabled device and share the device with multiple computers.
+The D-Link SharePort[TM] Plus technology will allow you to connect a multi-function printer (MFP), scanner, or USB storage device to your SharePort[TM] Plus enabled device and share the device with multiple computers.
+Only these devices will be supported.